Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 * Where you have put your master SASS file and master JavaScript file
 * Where you want the finished bundles to be saved (usually a publicly accessible web server directory unless you are routing the request for the bundle through a front-controller)

-We'll assume for the purposes of this example that your CSS and JS are in `/client/[sass|js]` and you want to save the finshed bundles in `/public` (make sure that directory exists and is writable).
+We'll assume for the purposes of this example that your CSS and JS are in `/client/sass` and `/client/js` and you want to save the finshed bundles in `/public` (make sure that directory exists).
 Create a file called `Gruntfile.js` in the root of your project's working tree, with the following contents:

 	module.exports = function(grunt) {
 	  "use strict";